 That said, the OCBC FRANK credit card has a lot going for it, so if you want to get it, you can apply right here:

-SingSaver Offer: Get rewarded with S$50 cashback when you apply for OCBC FRANK and make two transactions by the end of the following month after card approval.
-Valid till 31 August 2021.
+SingSaver Offer: Receive S$100 cashback and S$50 GrabFood vouchers when you apply for OCBC FRANK and make a min. spend of S$300 within 30 days of card approval.
+Valid till 30 September 2021.
 T&Cs apply.

 Read these next:

 [NEW CARD] Citi Cash Back+ Mastercard® Card Review: 1.6% Cashback On All Spend

 Best Cashback Credit Cards In Singapore 2020